 Can I see an example?

-The Pacific Coast Title is a residential and commercial title insurance company that are using our white label solution.
-The subdomain features their entire collection of documents and guides: flipbooks.pct.com
+Sure, here’s a company that is using our white label solution.
+The subdomain features their entire collection of flipbooks: digital.expresa.cl

 Each flipbook has its own unique URL, as you can see if you click on any of the featured documents.

 As you can see, the Flipsnack header and footer do not appear anywhere on any of the pages.